RubioApps/RubioVPN/README.md

 Obviously, the folder should be the same that you defined in the previous step of the Installation.

-## Setting Apache2 website
+## Setting the Apache2 website

 Apache2 has to be installed at your server as a Web server.
 Then you can add a subfolder that will point to RubioVPN

-An example of configuration
+An example of site configuration:

 ```
 #--------------------------------------------------------------------
 # RubioVPN - Based on OpenVPN and ProtonVPN